Pillars Bible Union members presenting their identity during the launch

 Community Cleanup Day: Faith in Action

-Pillars Bible Union is organizing a Community Cleanup Day under the theme “Faith in action – Serving Our Villages.”
-This initiative brings together young people, church members, and the wider community to serve practically, care for the environment, and demonstrate Christ’s love through action.
+Pillars Bible Union held a Community Cleanup Day under the theme Faith in action - Serving Our Villages.
+The initiative brought together young people, church members, and the wider community to serve practically, care for the environment, and demonstrate Christ's love through action.

 Event Pillars Bible Union Community Cleanup Day